Emma Dent Coad: Local government

-Dent Coad was first elected to represent Golborne ward on Kensington and Chelsea London Borough Council in 2006, and served as the leader of the opposition and leader of the council's Labour Group from 2014 to 2015.
+Dent Coad was first elected to represent Golborne (ward) on Kensington and Chelsea London Borough Council in 2006, and served as the leader of the opposition and leader of the council's Labour Group from 2014 to 2015.
+In the 2022 election she was elected in St Helen's ward.
+She left Labour in April 2023 and now sits on the council as an independent.

 As a councillor, she has held the following committee and group memberships: